vandanafuloria/quotify/README.md

 # Flow would be -

 * Import useReducer -> initial state -> reducer funtion  ->  declare use reducer -> funtion that dispatch a funtion -> onlclick

+# Want to add like sound but ...

+Sound = side effect
+Reducer rules:

+❌ no async

+❌ no DOM

+❌ no audio

+❌ no side effects